Leviathan in popular culture: Video games

-In the game series Gears of War the Leviathan was a species of aquatic animals that lived in bodies of deep water and later on the surface.
-In the game they were feared by another enemy, the Locust, who wouldn't go near their territory.
+In the game series Gears of War the Leviathan was a species of aquatic animals that lived in bodies of deep water and later on the surface, feared by another enemy, the Locust, who would not go near their territory.

 In Skullgirls, Leviathan is a bony serpent parasite who assists the undead character Squigly, having more of a mutual bond than a parasitic one.
 He often uses fire and other dragon-related attacks to help her in her battles.

-In Darksiders Leviathan's Drift in Darksiders and The Leviathan is a massive Dragon-like creature that appears in the Darksiders II: Death's Door Comic.
+Leviathan's Drift is a location in Darksiders.
+The Leviathan is a massive dragon-like creature that appears in the Darksiders II: Death's Door Comic.

 In Subnautica, the Leviathan classification is given only to the largest organisms dominating their local habitat, and is the largest group in the game.
 Most members of the Leviathan class have either a serpentine body shape or are propelled by tentacles, similar to many classical depictions of Leviathans.

-In Destiny, the Leviathan is a massive undersea creature who tries to prevent one of the game's main antagonistic races, the Hive, from becoming corrupted, but ultimately fails.
-In its sequel Destiny 2, the Leviathan is the unrelated name of a massive, world-eating starship which houses the former Cabal Emperor and is also the name of the game's first Raid, which takes place upon said ship.
+In Destiny, the Leviathan is a massive undersea creature who unsuccessfully tries to prevent one of the game's main antagonistic races, the Hive, from becoming corrupted.
+In its sequel Destiny 2, the Leviathan is the name of a massive, world-eating starship which houses the former Cabal Emperor and is also the name of the game's first Raid, which takes place upon said ship.

 A Leviathan built from an agglomeration of souls drowned in the Styx appears as the final boss of the Wrath area in Ultrakill.

+In Infernax, Leviathan is one of the five elder demons that Alcedor must face to gain access to the Urzon Citadel.

+In Old School RuneScape, the Leviathan is fought as a high level monster, who has been trapped in the Abyssal Sea for centuries following the God Wars.

 Anime

 In both the manga and anime versions of Fullmetal Alchemist, Leviathan is the demon representation of Envy, one of the seven deadly sins.

-In the Yu-Gi-Oh! anime series, the "Great Leviathan" is an antagonistic force and a gigantic serpent dragon responsible for the destruction of Atlantis.
+In the Yu-Gi-Oh! anime series, the "Great Leviathan" is an antagonistic force, a gigantic serpent dragon responsible for the destruction of Atlantis.

 The Digimon Leviamon is based upon the Leviathan.
 He is depicted as a giant red alligator, and is one of the Seven Great Demon Lords, amongst them representing the sin of envy.
 Leviathan is also the main antagonist of Digimon Universe: App Monsters.

-In the light novel and anime Gosick, Leviathan is the name of a famous alchemist whose true life and fate is one of the main mysteries on the story.
+In the light novel and anime Gosick, Leviathan is the name of a famous alchemist whose true life and fate is one of the main mysteries of the story.

-In Reborn! there is a character named Leviathan who represents the sin Envy.
+In Reborn!, the character Leviathan represents the sin Envy.

 In Leviathan ~The Last Defense~, Leviathan, pronounced Leviatan, is the name of one of the main protagonists.
 She is a Water-affiliated mage that can transform into a human/dragon hybrid.
-Her two companions, Bahamut and Jörmungandr, also share the names of other mythical aquatic monsters.
-They can also transform into human/dragon hybrids and are affiliated with Fire and Earth, respectively.
+Her two companions, Bahamut and Jörmungandr, are also named after mythical aquatic monsters and can transform into human/dragon hybrids; they are affiliated with Fire and Earth, respectively.

-In High School DxD, Leviathan is one of the Four Devil Kings.
-She is in charge of foreign affairs for the Devils.
+In High School DxD, Leviathan is one of the Four Devil Kings, who is in charge of foreign affairs for the Devils.